PAST2212/zonethreat/README.md

 4. Run the script.

 5. Type in the filename of file in folder "Zonefile" you want to scan (in this example "info" for .info domains in info.txt file).
-Please keep in mind that process could take time depending on the quantity of analyzed domains and technical resources.
 ![image](https://user-images.githubusercontent.com/124390875/219960853-0c7a058c-a3bb-47a4-bb4d-fd6ea677b47f.png)

 **Necessary Condition:**